AAMutlu20/CodeBreakers/README.md

 ## Features
 ✅ Site related to the subject of history. <br>
-✅ 2 topics - First and Second Bulgarian Empire. <br>
+✅ 2 topics - First and Second Bulgarian Kingdom. <br>
-✅ Maps of the Empires. <br>
+✅ Maps of the Kingdoms. <br>
 ✅ 2 timelines with important years. <br>
 ✅ General information. <br>
 ✅ Contact us. <br>